AI

 My recommendation for most mid-size companies: start simple.
 Build your first version with direct API calls.
 You will learn what you actually need.
 If you hit complexity that genuinely requires a framework, you will know it.
 And you will understand LLMs well enough to use the framework effectively.

-The langchain llamaindex comparison becomes clearer when you realize most applications do not need either one.
+The langchain llamaindex comparison becomes clearer when you realize most applications do not need any of these.
 They need clean code that calls AI services effectively.

 Frameworks promise to handle complexity for you.
 But they introduce their own complexity in the process.
 Often, the best way to handle complexity is to avoid creating it in the first place.